 Have a go at fermenting

-Looking for culinary hobbies to do at home?
+Looking for a list of hobbies with culinary ideas to do at home?
 Fermented foods have become hugely popular recently.
 They’re things like kefir, miso paste, kombucha, sauerkraut and kimchi.
 As well as being tasty, fermented foods help strengthen the good bacteria in our gut.